Saturday, 1 November 2025

 Private Tuition and Mentorship with Úrsula Romero

-It is possible to book Úrsula for one-to-one tuition at her residence in Casa 2 Cadiz.
+It is possible to book Úrsula for one-to-one tuition at her residence in Casa de le Morera.
 These two day mentorships concentrate solely on tuition for two days.
 You get to spend the day with the artist and experience his way of life and work in his studios.
 We have several walks here in the village you can explore for relaxation and a bar next door if you'd like to spend some quiet time in solitude or get to know the locals!
 All breakfasts, lunches and dinners are local.
 Tuition is 4 hours a day, but you can use the studio for longer.
 Accommodation is in the village.

 £600 for two days